viamrobotics/docs/docs/viam/_index.md

 Create an account, and create a new robot on there, even if you don't know what you want your robot to look like yet.
 You'll be redirected to a control center for this new robot.

-The Viam platform natively handles the following for you:
+Examples of what the Viam platform handles natively for you are:

 - **Data management** enabling you to capture and sync data from one or more robots.
 - **Fleet management** enabling you to configure, control, debug, and manage entire fleets of robots.